-Structured Agriculture Marketing: The study states that the creation of mandis and agriculture market produce committee (AMPC) would help create opportunities for farmers, especially marginal and small scale farmers, to increase their income.
+Structured Agriculture Marketing: The study states that the creation of mandis and agriculture market produce committee (AMPC) would help create opportunities for farmers.
 It would also enable end consumers (local or external) to procure food supplies at a lower rate.

-Skill Development: Lack of finance has been cited as one of the reasons which discourages the growth of the SME sector in Chhindwara.
-To combat this situation, schemes like Pradhan Manti Kaushal Vikas Yojana, Pradhan Mantri Micro Units Refinance Development and Refinance Agency Yojana can be implemented, which cater to the financing requirements of budding small and micro enterprises.
+Skill Development: Implementation of schemes like Pradhan Manti Kaushal Vikas Yojana, Pradhan Mantri Micro Units Refinance Development and Refinance Agency Yojana, which cater to the financing requirements of budding small and micro enterprises.